jetstack/terraform-google-gke-cluster/README.md

-# GKE Terraform Module
+# Terraform Google GKE Module

 A Terraform module to create a best-practise Google Kubernetes Engine (GKE) cluster.

 The module is designed to be used by Jetstack customers to make it easier for them to create clusters that are secure and follow Jetstack recommendations.
 It gives them flexibility with certain properties so the cluster can be customised to their needs, but gives fixed values for properties that could lead to issues or insecurity.

 ## Customisable Properties

 The module allows for properties of the cluster to be customised by setting Terraform resource arguments with input variables.
 These are:

 - GCP project ID
 - Cluster name